mirofrankovic/m-profile-project-01/README.md

 ## UX

+**STRATEGY**

 I would like to show my audience what was going good and was going wrong in Ancient Rome.
 This Roman Empire as we know now was a great empire two thousends years ago.
 Having said that, as we know now, Roman empire does not exist enymore.
 It is because during this time we had a good time and a bad time.
 The good time was when the Rome was growing and centralized his power in capital city Rome.
 And bad time when Rome could not take a deep breath and had got to big problems likewise corruption, economic crissis and problems on the borders starting from third Century [A.D.](https://time.com/4462775/bc-ad-dating-history/) stands for anno domini, Latin for “in the year of the lord,” and refers specifically to the birth of Jesus Christ.

+**Ideal users for this website:**

+* Teachers
+* Students

+**These users are looking for:**

+* A valuable source of informations about the history of the Roman Empire.

 **Project goals**